bnb-chain/greenfield-cmd/README.md

 2. The operator account should have enough balance before sending request to greenfield

-3.The cmd tool has ability to intelligently select the correct SP
+3. The cmd tool has ability to intelligently select the correct SP

+4. The "gnfd://" is a fixed prefix which representing the greenfield resources

 ### Examples